Skip to main content

 If after authenticating a 3DS session, the authentication response status is set as challenge, that means that the customer needs to perform a challenge, like inputting a passcode, before getting the final 3DS authentication value.

 You can trigger the user challenge by calling the startChallenge method, which returns a Promise that will only be resolved once the user completes it.
+By default, startChallenge will time out and reject the Promise if the user does not complete the challenge within 60000ms (1 minute).
+This can be configured by passing the timeout property in the challenge object.

 import { BasisTheory3ds } from "@basis-theory/3ds-web";